The Medium Discourses

 3. Just then, the heretic Sugandika[3] was out wandering in the afternoon, and he went to Bhāradvāja’s most quiet abode, too.
 Sugandika saw from a distance that there was a straw seat spread out at Bhāradvāja’s most quiet abode where someone had lain on their side like a lion, an ascetic, or a religious practitioner.
 After seeing that, Sugandika asked, “Who’s straw seat is this here at Bhāradvāja’s most quiet abode?
 They have lain there on their side like a lion, an ascetic, or a religious practitioner.”

-4. The priest Bharadvāja replied, “Sugandika, it’s the ascetic Gautama of the Śākyans, who renounced his Śākya clan, cut off his hair and beard, put on the reddish-brown robes, became faithful, left home, went homeless, and trained on the path.
+4. The priest Bharadvāja replied, “Sugandika, it’s the ascetic Gautama of the Śākyans, who renounced his Śākya clan, shaved off his hair and beard, put on the reddish-brown robes, became a believer, and left home to train on the path in homelessness.
 He awakened to the unsurpassed, correct, and complete awakening.
 It’s his straw seat here at our most quiet abode where someone had lain on their side like a lion, an ascetic, or a religious practitioner.”

 5. Sugandika said, “Bharadvāja, I see what can’t be seen, and I hear what can’t be heard.
 That is, I see where that ascetic Gautama has lain.
 Why is that?
 That ascetic Gautama has destroyed the ground.[4]
 Someone who destroys the ground is of no use.”